tuomoko/sikatrain/README.md

 ```
 python convert_train_data.py
 ```

+Note that you will need to uncomment the lines for full dataset in the script if you downloaded the full dataset.

 This script saves the raw jpg files to jpg/ subdirectory and a JSON file containing all the classification data to json_data.txt.
 Additionally debug images are saved to debug/ subdirectory.
 Here, one should verify that the bounding boxes are ok.
 If they are not ok, the detection threshold may need adjustments.

 After creating JSON and JPEG data, they can be transformed to TFRecord file.
 It can be done with the tool: